April 17th, 2012 — early puberty, Hairy Issues

 Share and Enjoy

-September 29th, 2011 — Politics & Legislation, sacred feminine, Victims & Dangers
+September 29th, 2011 — Soul Path, The Politics of Yesteryear, Victims & Dangers

 I’ve been Pro-Choice since I read Orson Scott Card’s classic Ender’s Game, in which, the government limited the number of children parents could have, based on some sic-fi reason of intelligent selection, only parents who had especially bright children could get a waiver to have a third child who might save the world.
 I figured if the government could make birth choices — well, then they could control birth choices.
 China controls birth choices.
 The United States controls birth choices.
 I don’t like the idea of that at all.
 I think parents should make birth choices.
 Since mothers carry the responsibility of birth, and the primary responsibility of raising said children if dads choose to skip out, then mothers should be allowed to make the choices around the carrying of the child.